TanStack/query/README.md

 ### Dependent Queries

-React Query makes it easy to make queries that depends on other queries for both:
+React Query makes it easy to make queries that depend on other queries for both:

 - Parallel Queries (avoiding waterfalls) and
 - Serial Queries (when a piece of data is required for the next query to happen.

-To do this effectively, you can use the following 2 approaches:
+To do this, you can use the following 2 approaches:

 #### Pass a falsey query key